Lab Head

 Joel J. Mathew

-I am a naturalist who enjoys hiking, cycling, music and reading books.
-I aim to contribute to creating a peaceful coexistence between humans and nature by connecting people to nature and enlightening them to admire the marvels of nature.
+I am a naturalist, and I aim to create a peaceful coexistence between humans and nature by connecting people with the natural world and enlightening them to admire the marvels of nature.
+Most often, you’ll find me outdoors photographing and observing nature.
+When I’m indoors, I enjoy reading novels, doing DIY projects with my bicycle or trying out new flavours of coffee and dark chocolates.

 Nissy Milcia W.